 “No,” she sighed, looking at the constellation.
 “Now I understand why we don’t feel seen.”

 If you are not officially ‘born’, if your father or mother (or in the case of organizations the founder, director or team manager) does not officially introduce you to the world, how can you really exist?

 How can you grow up and thrive?

-This applies not only to organizations, but also to functions.
+This not only applies to organizations, but also to functions.
 We all know the manager who says: “Well, we will create a function for you.
-It is not clear yet, but you can create your own job.”
+We’re not quite clear about it yet, but you can create your own job.”
 It sounds so appealing.
 All that freedom.
-And at the same time, too often we see that it is a good recipe for hassle in the longer term.
+But at the same time, too often we see that it is a recipe for disaster in the longer term.

 Existence in organizations.

-It seems that just like families; a function, a department, an organization, they need to be born and declared.
+It seems that just like families, a function, a department, an organization, they need to be born and presented.

 So that I, or we, can take our existence.

 Want to learn more about systemic work and constellations?